Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

 \paragraph{Initial results.} \Cref{fig:join-overview} gives an overview of the throughput of the join implementations in our benchmark.
 Throughput is expressed as the sum of input cardinalities (numbers of rows) divided by the join execution time.
-The sizes of the input tables are \qty{100}{\mega\byte} and \qty{400}{\mega\byte}, which equals the cache-exceed setting in the TEEBench paper~\cite{maliszewskiWhatPriceJoining2021} and is similar to join sizes in TPC-H at scale factor 100.
 All 16 hardware threads on one socket are used for execution.
-We compare the performance of the same join implementation running inside an SGX enclave with all inputs, intermediate data structures, and outputs stored inside the enclave (SGX Data in Enclave) with a plain CPU baseline that runs the join without an enclave.
+We compare the performance of the same join implementation running inside an SGX enclave with all inputs, intermediate data structures, and outputs stored inside the enclave (SGX Data in Enclave/DiE) with a plain CPU baseline that runs the join without an enclave.